-43. Following administration, all residual GMO and associated waste which has come in to contact with the GMO (such as syringes, swabs and PPE) would be disposed of in accordance with the relevant State and Territory legislated procedures for clinical/medical waste disposal, which can include high temperature incineration.
+- 46. Following administration, all residual GMO and associated waste which has come in to contact with the GMO (such as syringes, swabs and PPE) would be disposed of in accordance with the relevant State and Territory legislated procedures for clinical/medical waste disposal, which can include high temperature incineration.
 Any unused vials of the GMO would be also disposed of using the same process.
-Disposal would be carried out by external service providers via the clinical waste stream.

-44. Trained personnel would remove the occlusive dressing at the follow-up visit one week after administration, and would ensure disposal as part of the clinical waste stream.

-45. Any equipment that is contaminated with the GMO would be cleaned with an appropriate disinfectant shown to be effective against the GMO.
+Disposal would be carried out by external service providers via the clinical waste stream. - 47.
+Trained personnel would remove the occlusive dressing at the follow-up visit 2 weeks after administration, and would ensure disposal as part of the clinical waste stream.
+In the event that the dressing is removed or falls off prior to the follow-up visit, participants will be provided with gloves and biohazard bags with instructions to return the dressing to the clinical trial site for disposal. - 48.
+Any equipment that is contaminated with the GMO would be cleaned with an appropriate disinfectant shown to be effective against the GMO.